philip-le/SGN_app/README.md

 ## Acknowledgments

-* Inspiration by MITx
+* Inspiration by SGP YouTube programme
+* Utilize some template code from MIT-6.00.x
-* Hat tip to anyone whose code was used
+* Hat tip to any support for this projects